 My end of life story

 When I was 27 years old I had a sudden brain hemorrhage which caused me to have a stroke.
 I luckily made a full recovery but my experience truly changed my life.
-I call it my " near death experience " and feel strongly that I was born again without having to actually pass on to the the next place.
+I call it my "near-death experience " and feel strongly that I was born again without having to actually pass on to the next place.
 I brushed up against death and realized there is just so much to learn from it.
 Just like being born takes the utmost care, so does the end of your life.
-Both my husband and I have lost family and friends and know how life altering it can be.
+Both my husband and I have lost family and friends and know how life-altering it can be.

-It would be my sacred honor to assist you in planning your loved ones end of life celebration.
+It would be my sacred honor to help plan your loved ones end of life celebration.